 After you complete Days One and Two, deepen your understanding and skills by participating in Coaching Days Three, Four, and Five.
-You will want to take these a few weeks - or even months - apart to allow time for practice and integration.
-In addition, they must be taken in order as they build on each other.
-Each workshop is a full (9:00-4:00) day, is preceded by pre-work and followed by post-work; the pre- and post- activities and assignments are housed in the Canvas site.
+You will want to take these a few weeks--or even months--apart to allow time for practice and integration.
+In addition, they must be taken sequentially as they build on each other.
+Each workshop is a full day (9:00-4:00), is preceded by pre-work and followed by post-work; the pre- and post-activities and assignments are housed in the Canvas site.

 In addition, as you commit to this next level of learning, you may choose to move toward gaining experiences that allow you to apply for national certification as a coach.
 To support this path, IU forms certification-seeking cohorts each summer.
 The people in the cohorts commit extra time and energy, over the course of a year or two, to work with an IU coach-trainer, outside of the workshops.
 Note: You may still join these cohorts in July 2019.
 Please contact email@example.com

 Coaching Day Three

 In Day Three, you’ll continue to develop a Coaching Way of Being, explore the roles of meta-awareness and intuition in coaching, and begin to cultivate the self-management and boundaries necessary to effective coaching.
-You’ll deepen your skills in building rapport, listening attentively, finding the themes in a coachee’s intentions and experience, observing a coachee’s responses, and giving clear feedback.
-You’ll explore the skills of championing, acknowledging, and challenging the coachee.
-In addition, you’ll analyze some coaching demonstrations, develop your capacity to be fully present, and practice coaching.
+You will deepen your skills in building rapport, listening attentively, finding the themes in a coachee’s intentions and experience, observing a coachee’s responses, and giving clear feedback.
+You will explore the skills of championing, acknowledging, and challenging the coachee.
+In addition, you will analyze some coaching demonstrations, develop your capacity to be fully present, and practice coaching.